-According to the Young Entrepreneur Council, 1 in 3 Millennials, are choosing to supplement income from their full-time job.
+According to the Young Entrepreneur Council, 1 in 3 Millennials, are choosing to supplement their full-time income with a side gig.
 Recently, a Bankrate.com survey, found over 44 million Americans have some kind of side hustle or job in addition to their primary work.
 So whether you call it a side hustle, moonlighting, or a side gig, finding a way to increase your income can support your path to financial security.

 1. You believe it’s going to take too much time.

 You already work 40 hours a week.
-And if the thought of working more hours make you sink further into your couch, then close your eyes and take a deep breath.
+And if the thought of working more hours makes you sink further into your couch, then close your eyes and take a deep breath.
 I want you to think about how you’re spending your time.
 Are you using hours to binge-watch Netflix or scroll through social feeds?
-If so, I think you’ve just found a few hours a week to work on a side hustle.
+The average person spends 2 hours and 23 minutes a day on social media.
+If you find yourself staring at your phone for 2 hours, I think you’ve just found a few hours a week to work on a side hustle.

 A side hustle doesn’t have to be overly complicated.
 You can spend time on side gigs or invest time in building a business.
-In reality, the choice is yours to make and you can start making a few dollars with apps or go head into starting a business.
+In reality, the choice is yours to make and you can start making a few dollars with apps or asking connections about chores or tasks you can perform.

 Basically, use your time more efficiently.